meribold/git-snap/readme.md

 ## What exactly is included in a snapshot commit?

 The version of a file that gets committed is always the one in your working tree.
-Which files are included depends on whether the file exists in the working tree, the index, `HEAD`, and the tip of the snapshots branch.
+Which files are included depends on whether the file exists in the working tree and the index.

 *   If the file doesn't exist in the working tree then it doesn't go into the snapshot commit.